isabella232/dynamic-media-classic.en-1/help/quick-start-image-sets.md

 ---
 # Quick Start: Image Sets{#quick-start-image-sets}

-Dynamic Media Classic Image Sets give users an integrated viewing experience.
+Adobe Dynamic Media Classic Image Sets give users an integrated viewing experience.
 In the dynamic Image Set Viewer, users can see different views of an item by clicking a thumbnail image.
 Image Sets lets you present alternative high-resolution views of an item.

 The Image Set Viewer offers zooming tools for examining images closely.
 If you want, you can make guided zoom targets and Image Maps part of your Image Set.
 Image Sets make for a more concerted, intimate viewing experience.

-This Image Sets Quick Start is designed to get up and running quickly with Image Set techniques in Dynamic Media Classic.
+This Image Sets Quick Start is designed to get up and running quickly with Image Set techniques in Adobe Dynamic Media Classic.

 ## 1. Uploading your master images for multiple views and swatches

 Start by uploading the images for your Image Sets.
 Because users can zoom on images in the Image Set Viewer, be sure you account for this ability when choosing images.
 Make sure that the images are least 2000 pixels in the largest size.
-Dynamic Media Classic supports many image file formats, but lossless TIFF, PNG, and EPS images are recommended.
+Adobe Dynamic Media Classic supports many image file formats, but lossless TIFF, PNG, and EPS images are recommended.

-On the Global Navigation bar, click **[!UICONTROL Upload]** to upload files from your computer to a folder on Dynamic Media Classic.
+On the Global Navigation bar, click **[!UICONTROL Upload]** to upload files from your computer to a folder on Adobe Dynamic Media Classic.

 See [Preparing Image Set assets for upload](preparing-image-set-assets-upload.md#preparing-image-set-assets-for-upload) and [Uploading your files](uploading-files.md#uploading-your-files).